ci-bonfire/Sprint/myth/_docs_src/forge/overview.md

 	// Displays something like:
 	Sprint Collection
-	controller        controller <name> [<base>]        Creates a new controller file that extends from <base> or BaseController. scaffold          scaffold <name>                   Creates an MVC triad based around a single data type. model             model <name>                      Creates a new model file that extends from CIDbModel. migration         model <name>                      Creates a new migration file.
+	controller        controller <name> Creates a new controller file that extends from BaseController. scaffold          scaffold <name>   Creates an MVC triad based around a single data type. model             model <name>      Creates a new model file that extends from CIDbModel. migration         model <name>      Creates a new migration file.

 Click through for a list of [provided generators](forge/generators).